 "Life is a fractal," I tell my brother.
 He's the world traveler who has observed Emperor Penguins waddling in Antarctica and been inside musty old tombs in the Pyramids of Egypt.
-When my brother visits me, I bring him to our local museum that has a nostalgic array of early pinball machines, or we hike on the Earthquake trail since we live right on a fault line.If it happens to be winter, we seek out the Monarch butterfly on its migratory path down south.

 love the concept that you know you're at the right level when you're in flow.
 Also a good way to know if you're competing at the right level in the metagame.